-Table~\ref{fragmentationtable} gives the list of the most important fragmentation events.
-The time (counted from 0:32:38 UT), height, aerodynamic pressure computed as $p=\rho v^2$, where $\rho$ is atmospheric density and $v$ is velocity, the mass of the fragmenting body and the mass of the largest fragmentation product are given.
-Of course, the fragmentation sequence could not be determined unambiguously.
+Table~\ref{fragmentationtable} lists the most important fragmentation events.
+We list the time (counted from 0:32:38 UT), height, aerodynamic pressure computed as $p=\rho v^2$, where $\rho$ is the atmospheric density and $v$ is the velocity, the mass of the fragmenting body and the mass of the largest fragmentation product.
+The fragmentation sequence could not be determined unambiguously.
 Moreover, fragmentations of different fragments likely occurred nearly simultaneously.
-Listed in the table are the fragmentations of the largest fragments in our model.
+The table lists the fragmentations of the largest fragments in our model.
 The masses of the fragmentation products were partly derived from the dynamics of directly visible fragments (Fig.~\ref{fragmentimage}).
 Their parameters are given in Table~\ref{fragmenttable}.
-The earliest visible fragments were produced at heights around 40 km and had masses in the range $\approx$ 15 -- 25 g.
-They possibly produced meteorites in the 10 g mass range.
-The largest piece which emerged from multiple fragmentations at heights 35 -- 29 km (marked N1) had initially almost 1 kg mass.
-However, it lost most its mass in another break-up at 24.4 km and only about 60 g meteorite was left.
-The late break-up occurred when the aerodynamic pressure was already decreasing (the velocity at the break-up was only 6.6 km s$^{-1}$).
-The largest fragment which survived at least until the end of the bolide luminous phase (M) had a mass of about 400 g.
+The earliest visible fragments were produced at heights of around 40 km and had masses in the range $\approx$ 15 -- 25 g.
+They may have produced meteorites in the mass range of 10 g.
+The largest piece that emerged from multiple fragmentations at heights 35 -- 29 km (marked N1) initially had a mass of almost 1 kg.
+However, it lost most its mass in another breakup at 24.4 km, and a meteorite of only about 60 g remained.
+The late breakup occurred when the aerodynamic pressure was already decreasing (the velocity at the breakup was only 6.6 km s$^{-1}$).
+The largest fragment (M) that survived at least until the end of the luminous phase of the bolide had a mass of about 400 g.